gsalaman/face_detection/README.md

 * Control said servo with the Pi
 * Combine tracker and pan

+## Camera:
+picamera looks to already be installed. need to enable via sudo raspi-config

 # DNN:
 also needed sudo pip3 install opencv-contrib-python...but that broke everything.
 Did the uninstall...back to normal.